-- The student sets up a 30-45 minute meeting with their contact advisor towards the end of spring semester to review accomplishments for the year, celebrate successes, troubleshoot issues, review curricular progress, discuss summer work, and consider emerging research themes. - The student can invite a second faculty member to join. - Before the meeting the student provides links to their e-portfolio where blog entries, videos, and/or other artifacts can be found. - Before the meeting the student sends an updated C.V. to the End-of-Year faculty with a copy to the Academic Program Coordinator or upload to GradCentral.
-The C.V. cites works produced, papers presented, awards, grants, service, and the like, as well as a brief bulleted list of additional items such as: - o Course work - o Professional development - o Grants or other that were submitted but not awarded - o Upcoming activities - o Other information - The contact advisor and student can review the core reading/viewing list to determine particularly important or relevant sources to study over the summer. - The contact advisor sends a confirmation of the meeting to the Academic Program Coordinator or adds a note to GradCentral to ensure compliance with program assessment data considering the following questions: - o Quantity and quality of work: is motivation and output rigorous and plentiful? - Discernment of thematic threads and developments: what research questions might be emerging? - Perceptions of where challenges and opportunities lie: where are habits, blind spots, or obfuscations getting in the way? - Review coursework taken and projected: is there appropriate investigation towards the student's work and is it connected to research themes? - o What other activities and engagements have been occurring towards professional development? - If a faculty advisor has concerns about progress or any other issues, they come to GSC for next steps.
+- The student sets up a 30-45 minute meeting with their contact advisor towards the end of spring semester to review accomplishments for the year, celebrate successes, troubleshoot issues, review curricular progress, discuss summer work, and consider emerging research themes. - The student can invite a second faculty member to join. - Before the meeting the student provides links to their e-portfolio where blog entries, videos, and/or other artifacts can be found. - Before the meeting the student sends the End-of-Year Review Form (CV optional) to the faculty or upload to GradCentral.
+On the Review Form, the student cites works produced, papers presented, awards, grants, service, etc. during the academic year, as well as a brief bulleted list of additional items such as: - o Course work - o Professional development - Grants or other that were submitted but not awarded - o Upcoming activities - Other information - The contact advisor and student can review the reading/viewing list to determine particularly important or relevant sources to study over the summer. - The contact advisor uses the End of Year Review Form for notes and rubric to upload to GradCentral after the meeting to ensure compliance with program assessment data considering the following questions: - Quantity and quality of work: is motivation and output rigorous and plentiful? - Discernment of thematic threads and developments: what research questions might be emerging? - Perceptions of where challenges and opportunities lie: where are habits, blind spots, or obfuscations getting in the way?

+- Review coursework taken and projected: is there appropriate investigation towards the student's work and is it connected to research themes? - What other activities and engagements have been occurring towards professional development? - If a faculty advisor has concerns about progress or any other issues, they come to GSC for next steps.